 Family chores include tasks that contribute to the overall good of the household and, in some way, to each family member.
-Family chores are also known as house chores.
 This could be cleaning up the living room area, wiping down the kitchen counters, and loading up the dishwasher after a meal.

 One of the keys to a successful family?
 Is dividing up the family chores + ensuring each person takes responsibility for their personal ones.

 Because if you don’t have each member of the family contributing towards the household responsibilities on top of taking care of their own, then chances are, you’ll build up resentment.
 (And not just between kids and parents, but also between partners!)

 You’re ready to either create your first family chores system, or to tweak the one you’ve got.

 Let me outline for you what goes into a family chores system.

 You’ll need these three things:

 When are the family chores expected to be done by?
 Is the deadline different for everyone due to scheduling conflicts, or do you guys tackle all the household tasks in one fell swoop on Thursday nights (Saturday afternoons)?

 You’ll want to choose your household chores cleaning schedule and stick with it as much as possible.
 Consistency is so important!

 No matter whether you choose to go with one weekly date for the whole family to get it all done together, or have your kids do their responsibilities on their own, I would say you need the following two deadlines: